ITB-ProtMet/eppi/manual/Readme.md

-The Insert Database function allows to insert a reference database (fasta format) and to set some parameters for processing the experimental data ( [fig:database]).
+The Insert Database function allows to insert a reference database (fasta format) and to set some parameters for processing the experimental data (fig 10).
 The user has to set a digestion enzyme, to produce a reference peptidome, the miss cleavage value and a tolerance delta mass.
 In this way, selected best peptides will be compared against a database containing the background proteome to be